tiangolo/angular-docker-multi-stage-example/README.md

 You could write a complex script that builds your app in one Docker image using Node.js, then extract the compiled files, and then build a second image based on Nginx with just your compiled files.

 We are getting close, but you would have another complex script to debug.
-Copying files from a Docker container and to another Docker image, etc.
+Copying files from a Docker container and to another Docker image, etc. Not that promising...

 ### Option 5:

 Use [Docker multi-stage builds](https://docs.docker.com/engine/userguide/eng-image/multistage-build/).
-With that, you can have a Node.js base image that installs, builds and compiles everything, and then, "discard" all those Node.js specific Docker image layers, and have an Nginx image with only your compiled code.
+With that, you can have a Node.js base image that installs, builds and compiles everything, and then, "discard" all those Node.js specific Docker image layers, and end up with a Nginx image with just your compiled code.

-Then you have a thin and efficient Nginx based image with just your compiled files, you don't have to add your compiled code to Git, you always get the latest compiled version of your code, you don't have to deal with dependencies outside Docker, etc.
+You would have an efficient Nginx server with great performance for your static final (compiled) files.
+You wouldn't have to add your compiled code to Git, you always get the latest compiled version of your code, you don't have to deal with dependencies outside Docker, etc.

 That's great!
 Docker multi-stage builds solve several problems in one shot.
-And this option is what is [described in this article: "Create efficient Angular Docker images with Multi Stage Builds"](https://medium.com/@avatsaev/create-efficient-angular-docker-images-with-multi-stage-builds-907e2be3008d) But...
+And this option is what is [described in this article: "Create efficient Angular Docker images with Multi Stage Builds"](https://medium.com/@avatsaev/create-efficient-angular-docker-images-with-multi-stage-builds-907e2be3008d).
+But...

 When building your Angular code with [Angular CLI](https://github.com/angular/angular-cli) you have the option to use ["environments"](https://github.com/angular/angular-cli/wiki/build#build-targets-and-environment-files) while building the Angular app.
-That let's you, for example, use a production back end API while using the "`prod`" environment and use a testing back end API while using the "`dev`" environment.
+That alows you to, for example, use a production back end API while using the "`prod`" environment and use a testing back end API while using the "`dev`" environment.

-But with just the method described above (and in that article) we would have no way to use that feature.
+But with just the method described above we would have no way to use that feature.

 So, let's create an "**Option 6**" that combines all of the above and lets us use Angular CLI environments.